James9123/MealPrep/README.md

 * Views
 * Controller

-A user should be able to:
-* Add a recipe/meal to a meal plan.
-* CRUD operations for all of their meal plans
-* "Finalize" a meal plan by "emailing" it to their email address
+Requirements:
+● The application allows the user to view a list of available meals (with image, title, description, and option to add to meal plan)
+● The application has a carousel to highlight some meal images ● The user can go to “My Meals” to see all the Meals added to the plan, then the user can “generate” a meal plan (with a name and notes) -- that can be downloaded as a PDF (probably).

-* (extra if there is time) navigate through meals via categories or filters
+* (extra if there is time) Navigate through meals via categories or filters
-* (extra if there is time) log in/log out
+* (extra if there is time) Log in/Log out